Overcoming Research Data Quality Challenges

 Sr. Director, Field Services

-The demand for online survey takers is at an all-time high, which is a good sign that the market research industry is thriving.
+The demand for online surveys is at an all-time high, which is a good sign that the market research industry is thriving.
 However, this demand creates a serious supply issue that makes feasibility challenging, especially for hard-to-reach populations.
+Research data quality can be a real issue.

 When demand for sample is high, sample providers start scraping the bottom of the barrel to get clients as much sample as they can.
 Fraudsters thrive in this environment, often getting in and out of several surveys and earning their rewards before anyone has a chance to blacklist them.
 Because of this, having quality check measures in place is even more important when demand for sample is high.